 There are times when we can resolve your internal conflicts on our own, but there are times when we cannot.
 We might need some help which doesn’t make us weak, but it makes us human.
 You need to invest in your happiness, you need to step up to make yourself feel good.
 Do not wait for others to do this job for you, take charge of your happiness and actively make efforts to achieve it.

-It’s possible that you kept seeking ways and means to be happy through material gain, pleasurable stimuli, professional accomplishments, through social means and relationships.
+It’s possible that you kept seeking ways and means to be happy through material gain, pleasurable stimuli, professional accomplishments, social means, and relationships.
 However, external inputs cannot manifest a lasting state of joy and happiness.
 In the quest of happiness, you could be missing out on a chance to be happy right now.”